Microsoft-Web/HOL-EntityFrameworkScaffoldingAndMigrations/README.md

 Hands-On Labs are sets of step-by-step guides that are designed to help you learn ASP.NET MVC 4.
 Each Lab provides instructions to guide you through the process of developing a complete application.

-This Hands-On Lab is based on the ASP.NET MVC 4 template, explaining step-by-step how to use ASP.NET MVC 4 with Entity Framework migrations.
+This Hands-On Lab is based on the ASP.NET MVC 4 template, explaining step-by-step how to use ASP.NET MVC 4 with Entity Framework Migrations.

 ### Repository Structure ###